-Here are the ten signs of aneurysm that you should know:
+Here are the 10 signs of a brain aneurysm that you should know:

 Early Symptoms of Brain Aneurysm